clydezzz-sleepy/Slash-Code/README.md

 ## Recent Updates

+> _Notable improvements have been made enhancing the GUI icons handling, file saving, and code stability._

+1. GUI language icons now use **Pillow** (PIL) for more efficient and reliable image loading and conversion to Tkinter images.

+2. Fixed a critical file saving bug where the code incorrectly tried to write to an undefined variable path.
+This is now corrected to use the proper variable, restoring save functionality.

+3. Moved the `GUILANGS` dictionary and GUITranslate class to the start of the file to avoid any definition errors, especially for functions like `show_generror()` that rely on them.

+4. Optimized **f-string highlighting** to work correctly on every single line across documents, fixing prior issues where only limited lines were supported.

+---

 > _This is the biggest update yet!
 Potentially the last one if no major bugs emerge — and I’m very proud of it._

 1. Complete implementation of **full translations** for all UI strings and messages.